 A meta-study published in the PLOS One journal found that high fructose corn syrup can induce metabolic dysregulation.

-Even though the beverage contains more questionable additives like a preservative and citric acid, we consider Diet Coke a healthier option than regular Coke just because of how much research suggests that high fructose corn syrup should be avoided.
-Diet Coke is also zero-calorie, which may make it a better option for overweight and obese individuals, given that regular Coke provides 140 calories and 39 grams (g) of added sugar in a 12 ounce can.
+Even though the beverage contains more questionable additives like a preservative and citric acid, we consider Diet Coke a healthier option than regular Coke just because of the research that suggests that high fructose corn syrup should be avoided.
+Diet Coke is also zero-calorie, which may make it a better option for overweight and obese individuals, given that regular Coke contains 140 calories and 39 grams (g) of added sugar in a 12 ounce can.

 Stay up-to-date on our research reviews